delta6626/365-days-of-code/README.md

 - Day 36 ✅: Designed and implemented a basic "User stats" section, "Motivation" section and pinned notes section in the dashboard.
 Still WIP.
 - Day 37 ✅: Completed the dashboard with dyamic user stats, refreshable motivational quotes powered by Quotable API, functional quick actions and a few UI tweaks
 - Day 38 ✅: Added keyboard shortcuts for navigation, implemented theme switching via settings, and refined the light theme styling
+- Day 39 ✅: Added math equation support with auto-evaluation, Markdown export (beta), and fixed a word counter bug in the editor

 ---